noorwachid/gularen/spec.md

 ```

 # Inclusion
-Include file and parse the content as gularen markup.
+Split the document into multiple files.

-Only local files that are allowed to be included.
+Only local files are allowed to be included.

 ```gr
 ?[chapter-1.gr]